 Kaplan CFP Pros and Cons

-• Print Materials: A set of print PFP test materials are included with your prep course.
+• Print Materials: A set of printed PFP test materials is included with your prep course.
 These allow you to take your learning offline when you don’t have access to a solid internet connection.
 Doing so ensures that you never have to worry about being able to study when you need to.

 Course Details